 This Tiny Home Cost Less Than $12,000

 Macy Miller purchased an old recreational vehicle for $500 and then spent the following two years transforming it into a beautiful 196-square-foot home.
 Most of the home is made of upcycled materials.
 For instance, the siding incorporates wood from upcycled shipping pallets.
 The house is also loaded with resource-saving features, such as a composting toilet.
 For comfort, the tiny abode is tricked out with radiant floor heating.

-During that time, Macy fell in love, got married, gave birth and adopted a 150-pound Great Dane named Denver.
-Properly planned and executed, a tiny house can be perfectly comfortable home for a family.Continue to 3 of 6 below.
+During that time, Macy fell in love, got married, gave birth, and adopted a 150-pound Great Dane named Denver.
+Properly planned and executed, a tiny house can be a perfectly comfortable home for a family.Continue to 2 of 5 below.

 This Tiny House in the Trees Cost $4,000